 About the IIYC

 The International Indigenous Youth Council (IIYC) is an organization that was started and led by womxn and two-spirit peoples during the Standing Rock Indigenous Uprising of 2016, while peacefully protecting the Cannonball and Missouri Rivers against the construction of the Dakota Access Pipeline.
-We have extended the reach of the organization by establishing chapters across the country, including Chicago, Denver, Texas (Yanaguana Chapter), New Mexico, and South Dakota.
+We have extended the reach of the organization by establishing chapters across Turtle Island, including Chicago, Denver, Texas (Yanaguana Chapter), New Mexico, and South Dakota.
 We are rooted in the protection of the elements and have been brought together and continue to be guided by the prayer for the water.
 We aspire to inspire young individuals to build bridges of solidarity and become leaders of their communities.

 Status of the Dakota Access Pipeline after this ABC documentary was made: Despite vigilant efforts from the IIYC along with many indigenous tribes and communities, Native American organizations, and allies, crude oil began flowing through the Dakota Access Pipeline in May of 2017.
 The pipeline spans more than 1,000 miles from North Dakota to Illinois and transports about 520,000 barrels of oil daily.